 Why audit content?

-Research tells us that around 55% of Australians who look up government information and services online experience a problem.
+Around 55% of Australians who look up government information and services online experience a problem as research tells us.
 Government publishes a lot of information and it can be hard to understand.
 Users often find it hard to work out what we are asking them to do.

 A good content audit can help you scope and budget for content improvement and reduction projects.